bossanova808/MediaCopier/Readme.md

 config.james.movies.txt
 config.james.paths.yaml
 ```
 It will set all shows to unsubscribed, and all movies to watched.
-I.e. if you then run an update (see below) it won't copy anything at this point
+I.e. if you then run an update (see below) it won't copy anything at this point.

 First, edit the paths.yaml file and put in your output files.
 On windows this looks something like:
 ```